-Discover St. Jacobs' connection to the past in this series of articles written by Rych Mills, writer for The Record.
+Discover the Village of St. Jacobs' connection to the past in this series of articles written by Rych Mills, writer for The Record.
 Read them and get well-researched insights into some of the people, places and things which had significance in the village, and which tie in to Canada's confederation and its 150th celebrations this year.

-Get a glimpse into the village's schoolhouse and the teachers who taught there.
+In this second article, get a glimpse into the village's schoolhouse and the teachers who taught there.
 The Schoolhouse is still in existence today, albeit much modernized to house a serene space for private functions, and as a venue for theatre productions.

-Pictured above: original gothic window in the St. Jacobs Schoolhouse , Albert Street, St. Jacobs.
+Pictured above: original gothic window in the St. Jacobs Schoolhouse , Albert Street,